walterholohan/react-native-crisp-chat-sdk/README.md

 #### Additional Steps

-This library was written in Swift, so in-order for you app to compile, you need to have at least on .swift file in your source code a bridging header to avoid a runtime error like so:
+This library was written in Swift, so in-order for you app to compile, you need to have at least one .swift file in your source code a bridging header to avoid a runtime error like so:

 ![swift error](./swift-error.png)